CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 satisfied that your definition fits, it will replace the hole with what you have written.

-So far our inputs and outputs have all been `ℕ`, but there is no particular reason for this.
+So far our inputs and outputs have all been `ℕ`{.Agda}, but there is no particular reason for this.
 We can even write functions that take other functions as input.
 Here's a very simple example: accept a function and an argument as input, and give back the result of